cwshu/NCTU_OS_2015_HW3/spec.rst

 Reference [2]_ is our good friend. :)

 Section 2.
-Adding a new system call in Linux Kernel
+Adding a new Linux system call
 ---------------------------------------------------

 Modern operating systems such as Windows and Linux are structured into two spaces: user space and kernel space.